SOME OLD SUPER8 FILMS FROM MY COLLEGE DAYS 1989-1992

-These films were mostly shot on a Bell&Howell camera I had back then.
+These films were mostly shot on a Bell&Howell camera I had back in the early '90s.
 Much of the footage from my inter-rail trip around Europe would later get used in my college film projects.

 I bought a Braun Nizo S800 camera in 2008 and took it with me on this family holiday.
 All this was shot on one roll of Ektachrome 64T.
 This film was transferred to video using using my own cobbled together frame by frame telecine system.
 I learnt a lot about DIY telecine techniques from various websites and felt moved to have a go myself.